For several decades, Brazil has implemented a strange process that seems irreversible, that is not mentioned in in newspapers or media.

-According to some journalists are going to be implemented a huge strip of land called "North corridor", where access to non-indigenous Brazilians is completely prohibited.
+According to some journalists is going to be implemented a huge strip of land called "North corridor", where the access of non-indigenous Brazilians is completely prohibited.

 The indigenous land "Raposa Serra do Sol", is part of this project almost unknown internationally, which actually reduces the sovereignty of Brazil.

 In fact, if nobody can enter in the indigenous lands, because the access is totally denied to ordinary citizens, and if nobody can see what is going on inside those areas, is it not already a loss of sovereignty, that theoretically belongs to the people?

 Unfortunately, it is almost impossible to see what is happening within the indigenous areas, however, the reports of the access of foreign entities (NGOs), are on the agenda.